 - Proposal review request

-9. Decisions in the SRC will be based on consensus.
-The Medical Director will have final authority in case of dispute.
+- Decisions in the SRC will be based on consensus.
+The Medical Director will have final authority in case of a dispute.

-10. If required, the Medical Director may obtain assistance and advice from outside reviewers.
+- If required, the medical director (MD) may obtain assistance and advice from outside reviewers.

-11. No protocol will be presented to the IRB before the SRC issues its written approval except in following circumstances
+- No protocol will be presented to the IRB before the SRC issues its written approval, except in the following circumstances

-12. The secretary SRC will be responsible for maintaining all relevant records (e.g., written procedures, submitted documents, minutes of meetings & correspondence) for a period of at least 3 years after the completion of the study and make them available if required by regulatory authorities.
+- The secretary SRC will be responsible for maintaining all relevant records (e.g. written procedures, submitted documents, minutes of meetings & correspondence) for a period of at least three (3) years after the completion of the study and make them available if required by regulatory authorities.

 Clinical Research Administrator